Pratham269/Revenue_Dashboard/README.md

 # Revenue_Dashboard

-# 📊 Data Group Data Visualisation: Empowering Business with Effective Insights
+# 📊  Data Visualisation: Empowering Business with Effective Insights

 This project is part of the **Data Visualisation Virtual Experience Program** offered by **Forage** in collaboration with **Data Group**.
 It focuses on building interactive visual reports using **Power BI** to uncover actionable insights from business sales data.